Kato Kaelin: Career

 Kaelin has also participated in game shows.
 He appeared on the NBC version of The Weakest Link (2002).
 He was a contestant on the game shows Russian Roulette as well as the reality dating show BZZZ! hosted by Annie Wood.
 In 2005, he appeared in the first three National Lampoon's Strip Poker pay-per-view programs (Kaelin is an avid poker player); the titles were filmed at Hedonism II, a naturist resort in Negril, Jamaica, which led him to quip, "The first few days there were the hardest!"
 The Playboy bunnies, WWE Divas, and pin-up models competing in the no-limit Texas hold 'em games, and upon losing all their chips and clothes, had to dive into the "Pool of Shame" and visit "Kato's Guesthouse", where he would interview the nude defeated players.
 He also appeared in numerous comedic skits.

 Kaelin also has worked as a radio and television host.
 For a short time in 1995, he worked as a radio talk host on KLSX in Los Angeles, and provided online content for National Lampoon.
 From June 2005 to some time in 2006, Kaelin co-hosted Eye for an Eye, a daytime TV court show syndicated in 34 countries.
 Kaelin was a recurring guest on the video game review show X-Play.

 Kaelin has also appeared in several parodies.
 In 2009, he was seen on the series Tosh.0, in a parody of the Keyboard Cat video titled "Keyboard Kato".
 And in 2010, Kaelin appeared on Real Time with Bill Maher, wearing a wig to play his younger self in a taped skit parodying 1990s television appearances by 2010 US senatorial candidate Christine O'Donnell.

 Since 2011, Kaelin has hosted the TV talk show Tailgating with Kato.

 In 2016, he made a brief appearance on the FX comedy series Baskets, where he performed the national anthem at a rodeo.

 In 2016, Kaelin appeared in the Troma Entertainment film B.C.
 Butcher.

 In 2019, Kaelin was a house guest in the second American season of the reality show competition Celebrity Big Brother.
 He was evicted by a 5-0 vote on February 4, 2019, finishing in 8th place out of 12 house guests.

 Personal life

-Kaelin was best friends with the actor and comedian Norm Macdonald from mid-2000 to mid-2001, according to Macdonald's The Norm Show co-star Artie Lange.
+Kaelin was close friends with the actor and comedian Norm Macdonald from mid-2000 to mid-2001, according to Macdonald's The Norm Show co-star Artie Lange.
 He was even given a guest role on the show.
 He and Macdonald had a falling out that ended their friendship.